 Pertaining to Image Lifecycle Management (ILM), VNAs support auto-delete functionality which can be utilized upon the legal retention period expiration of applicable data.
 VNAs are built to support locally customizable rule-based purging (culling) criteria and utilize storage tiers towards maximizing archiving capacity and data viability for the long-term.

 Typically, there is no single point of access offered in a PACS system.
 Information is siloed; physicians need to access multiple departmental workstations/systems individually to view a patient’s data, which proves times consuming for users.
-However, some current in-market PACS solutions, such as RamSoft’s PowerServer™ PACS, can provide a single point of access.
+However, some current in-market medical imaging solutions, such as RamSoft’s Imaging EMR, OmegaAI, can consolidate existing PACS systems to provide a single point of access.

 VNAs consolidate every system and department to enable a unified viewing experience, no matter where images originate from.